ACL Tear Treatment in Colorado: Your Guide to Recovery and Return to Playing Sports

 - Rapid swelling within 24 hours

-- Knee instability or “giving way”
+- Knee instability or a “giving way” feeling

 - Pain during twisting or pivoting movements